 Information Technology Services: The IT Security Office (ITSO) is responsible for coordinating the university’s compliance with the PCI Standard’s technical requirements.
 Where technical control requirements are the responsibility of or are enforced by Information Technology Services, the IT Security Office will validate that the controls are enforced.
 The ITSO will provide technical control guidance on requirements to merchant departments.
 It will also maintain the attestation of compliance self-assessment questionnaire or SAQ guideline for all merchant departments.
 The ITSO will coordinate with Fiscal services in assessing systems and merchant departments for compliance.

-Heads of departments and units: Department and unit heads are responsible for documenting departmental procedures, for working with ITSO to ensure proper technical controls exist and for ensuring that payment card activities are in compliance with this policy.
+Heads of departments and units: Department and unit heads are responsible for documenting and monitoring departmental procedures, for working with ITSO to ensure proper technical controls exist and for ensuring that payment card activities are in compliance with this policy.
 They are responsible for adhering to all PCI DSS requirements and for annually certifying their continued compliance by submitting the appropriate PCI DSS Self-Assessment Questionnaire (SAQ) and supporting university-required documents.
 Departments/units will be responsible for any fines levied against the university that result from noncompliance.

 A. Effective Date